People:

 John F. Kennedy: "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth." (during a speech at Rice University on September 12, 1962)

 John F. Kennedy: "We choose to go to the Moon.
-We choose to go to the Moon, we choose to go to the Moon in this decade and do the other things." (during a speech at Rice University on September 12, 1962)
+We choose to go to the Moon.
+We choose to go to the Moon in this decade and do the other things." (during a speech at Rice University on September 12, 1962)

 John F. Kennedy: "We have the power to make this the best generation of mankind in the history of the world... or to make it the last."